nuxeo-sandbox/nuxeo-custom-page-providers/README.md

 ```
 <br>

-* Example with Nuxeo Automation Scripting:
+* Example with Nuxeo Automation Scripting and the Default "simple-vector-search" Contribution

 ```javascript
   . . .